meya-ai/layer-js-sampleapps/README.md

 ```

 After initializing the UI Framework, the adatpor generates the Backbone views so that they can be instantiated and used.

+### Framework7 Mobile Web with Layer UI

+The [Framework7 App](./examples/ui-web-samples/framework7) contains a demo showing what Layer UI can look like on a mobile device.
+Note that for best results you should save the web app to your home screen and launch it there.